MuddsiSyed/Active-Directory-Project/README.md

    - These will be the paths used to store our database files named NTDS.DIT</br>
      <b>FYI</b> - Attackers love to target domain controllers because it has access to everything inluding the NTDS.DIT database file which contains everything related to active directory including password hashes.</br>
      If you notice any unauthorized activity on this file, you can assume that your entire domain has been <b> compromised</b>.
+   - Keep Clicking Next until you see Install button then click Install
+   - Once the installation is successfull you will be restarted
+   - RDP into the ADDC01 server again